 He was a kindly man in the neighbourhood.
 He fixed people's radios,TVs, tape-recorders, and walkie-talkies for the Police and Firemen.
-He had movie night in his garage/driveway for all the kids nearby every other Friday in the summer--and it was FREE.
+He had movie night in his garage/driveway for all the kids nearby every other Friday in the summer--and it was FREE!!!
 All you had to do was show up with a lawnchair and enjoy.
 And of course, it didn't hurt to get there a little before 7/1900 for a good place to put your chair.
-He even supplied the popcorn.
+He even supplied the popcorn!

-I lucked out with Ron, ve2kw now (SK) who taught me cw and really prepared me well for the Industry Canada exams.
-He used lots of exercises to help me learn cw faster and faster.
+I lucked out with Ron, ve2kw now (SK-RIP) who taught me cw and really prepared me well for the Industry Canada exams.
+He used lots of exercises to make learning cw faster, easier and more fun.
 One exercise was to say out loud the word or number in cw every time I saw a street sign.
 It worked.
 I aced both cw exams and the electronic theory exams too!
 The examiners were surprised this little kid could do so well.
 I remember seeing their jaws drop!

 God bless all the Elmers out there!
 You may not realize how much of a difference you make in people's lives.
 You inspire the next generation of hams!

-73, dx, god bless
+73, dx, good health, god bless

 I do qsl dierct and thru the buro for ve2xb/w1, V31xb, ve2xb/VY0, VY0BRR, J79XB, VP2MXB, and recently active as FP/ve2xb.
 Just send a self addressed envelope with CDN stamps or 2 IRCs or 2 greenbacks.
 I am NOT qsl mgr for any other calls!!!
 Planning a trip to 8Q7 and 7Q7 soon.
 Thanks a lot/Merci bien/Taima/Gracias.